-BMGT II0 Human Resource Management (3) 3 hours lecture
+BMGT 110 Human Resource Management

 A survey of the history and present status of human resource management in the United States.
 Emphasis on modern techniques of recruitment, placement, wage administration, communications, training, labor relations, and employer employee relationships in modern industry and business.